 3. Timing Drift Detection

 Algorithms that track the time delta between event → risk → hedge → confirmation.
+When that delta grows, the system flags it — before it costs money.

 The result?
 A book that doesn't slowly tilt when nobody is watching.